Confidential Legal Memorandum

 The Legal Landscape

-• DOJ antitrust case validates the landlord's claims
+• DOJ antitrust case validates our claims

-• Landlord's trial set for January 2027
+• Our trial set for January 2027

-The Track Record
+Our Track Record

 • 20+ years of transformational development